 And check the glucose management indicator (GMI).
 It's a rough A1c prediction...based on an average of about 14 days of readings.
 For example, a mean glucose of 175 mg/dL works out to a GMI of 7.5%.

-Use the GMI for a "sneak peek" of how recent med or lifestyle changes will impact A1c results...if the patient continues on the same track.
+At discharge, educate patients that they can use the GMI for a "sneak peek" of how recent med or lifestyle changes will impact A1c results...if they continue on the same track.